Welcome-Guidelines for Refugees and Migrants

 Share the guidelines on your institution’s website.

-Let us know if you translate our guidelines: we can add them into the VINCE platform and make them available to others that might be interested to use them!
-You can send your file with the given citation to the VINCE work and add your own citation, so your work is recognised too
+Let us know if you translate our guidelines: we can add them to the VINCE platform and make them available to others!

 5 Welcome-Guidelines to Use, Adapt and Share